 - Income approach: Drawing from your company’s cash flow and revenue growth, this approach forecasts your company’s future income to figure out its value.
 It’s a good option for startups that have a history of revenue and are nearing profitability.

-- Asset approach: The asset approach adds up your company’s total assets, then subtracts your liabilities to figure out its value.
+- Asset approach: The asset approach adds up your company’s total assets )including tangible and intangible assets), then subtracts your liabilities to figure out its value.
 This method isn’t used as often as the other two, but it can be a helpful approach for companies that haven’t even started raising money yet.

 There are a few steps to getting a 409A valuation: